peterhinch/micropython-async/v3/as_demos/monitor/README.md

 the pin goes high and the instance count is incremented.
 If it is lowercase the instance count is decremented: if it becomes 0 the pin goes low.

-The `init` function on the host sends `b"z"` to the Pico.
+The `init` function on the DUT sends `b"z"` to the Pico.
 This sets each pin in `pins` low and clears its instance counter (the program under test may have previously failed, leaving instance counters non-zero).
 The Pico also clears variables used to measure hogging.
 In the case of SPI communication, before sending the `b"z"`, a 0 character is sent with `cs/` high.
 The Pico implements a basic SPI slave using the PIO.
-This may have been left in an invalid state by a crashing host.
+This may have been left in an invalid state by a crashing DUT.
 The slave is designed to reset to a "ready" state if it receives any character with `cs/` high.

 The ident `@` (0x40) is assumed to be used by the `hog_detect()` function.
 When